 Prior to joining NP Strategy, Jean Cecil served as the CEO of a start-up web development firm.
 Under Jean Cecil’s leadership, the firm created high design, strategically planned and easily managed websites for businesses, non-profits and schools throughout the Carolinas.

 Jean Cecil was raised in Spartanburg, SC and attended Wofford College where she earned a Bachelor of Arts in Government and Art History.
 She is a graduate of the Riley Institute Diversity Leaders Initiative and Leadership South Carolina.
 She has been recognized by Columbia Regional Business Report as a 2020 Phenom and by Columbia Business Monthly as a Best and Brightest 35 and Under.

 Passionate about giving back to the community, Jean Cecil serves as a Girl Scout troop leader and bi-weekly reading mentor to elementary school students.
-She currently serves as an executive committee member of the Columbia Chamber of Commerce and as a member of Prisma Health Foundation’s Calvary Board.
+She currently serves as an executive committee member and chair-elect of the Columbia Chamber of Commerce and as a member of Prisma Health Foundation’s Calvary Board.